Frequently asked questions for students of MLIS and Library Technician programs.

 - Clicklaw website for the public

-- home office for the two liaison lawyers
+- Home office for the two legal liaison lawyers

 - offers administrative support for the whole system – accounting, HR, etc.

-- home of the knowledge management team who are responsible for our website and digital collections
+- home of the team responsible for our website, digital collections and technical services

 In Vancouver, we have:

-- 8 staff with other backgrounds (Community Outreach, Finance, Human Resources, Administration Support & Knowledge Management).
+- 7 staff with other backgrounds (Finance, Human Resources, Administration Support & Senior Leadership)

 You can view some of the job postings we have published in the last few years:

 Our collection includes digital content and print materials.
 It is a practice-oriented collection rather than a research collection, with a focus on the practice areas of interest to most lawyers in BC.
 We primarily collect BC and Canadian legal resources, including case law, legislation, practice manuals, textbooks, forms & precedents, continuing legal education, and practice management & technology resources.
 The collection is supplemented with resources that support specialized practice areas and selected US, UK, and other foreign and international resources.
 We license a number of legal databases for clients to use on public computers in our libraries.